San Diego Zoo Safari Park

 The area in and around Carlsbad Village has over 65 miles of trails, making it one of the best places to immerse yourself in nature.
 Go backpacking in the forested terrain around the city, take a walk to a secluded lagoon or go beach-combing in front of the ocean.
 Some trails offer long excursions with stunning overlooks and others are perfect for a romantic stroll near sunset.

 Don’t let Carlsbad’s laid-back exterior fool you — there are countless shops, malls and hot spots in this hip city.
 Visit Carlsbad Premium Outlets or The Forum to watch the latest movies and check out California fashion trends in an open-air shopping environment.
-Downtown Carlsbad features art galleries, craft chocolatiers, shoe outlets and other cool stores.
+This mall is actually featured on Best Malls in San Diego.
+Downtown Carlsbad also features art galleries, craft chocolatiers, shoe outlets and other cool stores.

 Discover California’s best off-road destinations by taking a mountain bike through forests and rocky terrain.
 The trails around Carlsbad reward you with incredible views of striking cliffs, blue skies, hidden beaches and miles of ocean.